cptburke/application-primitives/README.md

 `composer require cptburke/application-primitives`

 # Usage
-General ideas for usages, see TODO for implentation.
+General ideas for usages, see TODO for implementation.

 ## Domain
 ```php